Danillo Villefort: Post-Zuffa

 After being released by the UFC, Villefort signed with upstart promotion, Shine Fights.
 He was rumored to be fighting Nick Thompson at Shine Fights 3: Worlds Collide, however, the fight never materialized and the event was canceled.

 When Drew McFedries was forced to pull out of his bout with Joey Villaseñor at Shark Fights 13, Villefort stepped in for McFedries on short notice.
 The bout was contested in the middleweight division, a weight class higher than Villefort's normal weight class.
 He won via unanimous decision.

 Villefort next fought Matt Horwich at Shark Fights 14: Horwich vs. Villefort on March 11 and won the fight by unanimous decision 30-27 on all three of the judges scorecards.
 In the first round he landed three takedowns and good leg kicks.
 In the second round, Villefort landed a back elbow which opened a gash under the eye of Horwich and the third round was a similar affair to the first two.

 Strikeforce

 Villefort was slated to fight Antwain Britt at Strikeforce Challengers 16 in June 2011, but both fighters had to drop out due to injury.
 He instead fought Nate James at Strikeforce Challengers: Gurgel vs. Duarte on August 12, 2011, in Las Vegas.
-He lost the another controversial fight via unanimous decision.
+He lost the other controversial fight via unanimous decision.